EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 After retrieving the AS2 address, the Client sends an Authorization + Key Distribution Request, which is an Authorization Request merged with a Key Distribution Request, as described in {{I-D.ietf-ace-key-groupcomm}}, Sections 3.1 and 4.1.
 The reason for merging these two messages is that the AS2 is both the AS and the KDC, in this setting, so the Authorization Response and the Post Token message are not necessary.

-More specifically, the Client sends a POST request to the /token endpoint on AS2, that MUST contain in the payload (formatted as a CBOR map):
+More specifically, the Client sends a POST request to the /token endpoint on AS2, with Content-Format = "application/ace+cbor" that MUST contain in the payload (formatted as a CBOR map):

 - the following fields from the Authorization Request (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):
-  * the grant type set to "client_credentials",
+  * 'grant_type' set to "client_credentials",
-  * OPTIONALLY, if needed, other additional parameters such as "client_id"
+  * OPTIONALLY, if needed, other additional parameters such as 'client_id'
 - the following fields from the Key Distribution Request (Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}):
+  * 'type' set to 1 ("key distribution")
-  * the client\_cred parameter containing the Client's public key, if the Client needs to directly send that to the AS2,
+  * 'client\_cred' parameter containing the Client's public key formatted as a COSE_Key, if the Client needs to directly send that to the AS2,
-  * the scope parameter set to a CBOR array containing the broker's topic as first element and the string "publisher" for publishers and "subscriber" for subscribers as second element
+  * 'scope' parameter set to a CBOR array containing:
+    - the broker's topic as first element, and
+    - the string "publisher" for publishers and "subscriber" for subscribers as second element
-  * the get_pub_keys parameter set to the empty array if the Client needs to retrieve the public keys of the other pubsub members
+  * 'get_pub_keys' parameter set to the empty array if the Client needs to retrieve the public keys of the other pubsub members
-  * OPTIONALLY, if needed, the pub_keys_repos parameter
+  * OPTIONALLY, if needed, the 'pub_keys_repos' parameter

-Note that the alg parameter in the client_cred COSE_Key MUST be a signing algorithm, as defined in section 8 of {{RFC8152}}.
+Note that the alg parameter in the 'client_cred' COSE_Key MUST be a signing algorithm, as defined in section 8 of {{RFC8152}}.

 Examples of the payload of a Authorization + Key Distribution Request are specified in {{fig-post-as2}} and {{fig-post2-as2}}.

 The AS2 verifies that the Client is authorized to access the topic and, if the 'client_cred' parameter is present, stores the public key of the Client.

-The AS2 response is an Authorization + Key Distribution Response, see Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.
+The AS2 response is an Authorization + Key Distribution Response, see Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}, with Content-Format = "application/ace+cbor".
 The payload (formatted as a CBOR map) MUST contain:

 <!-- Jim
  why not use the cnf return value for the key?
 Also there is no reason to make it a bstr rather than a map.